webix-hub/docs/data/api/refs/ui.spreadsheet.md

 - api/link/ui.spreadsheet_isenabled.md - checks whether the view is enabled
 - api/link/ui.spreadsheet_isvisible.md - checks whether the view is visible
 - api/link/ui.spreadsheet_mapevent.md - routes events from one object to another
-- api/ui.spreadsheet_redo.md -
+- api/ui.spreadsheet_redo.md - remakes the action that was reverted by the undo action
 - api/link/ui.spreadsheet_reconstruct.md - rebuilds the layout
-- api/ui.spreadsheet_refresh.md -
+- api/ui.spreadsheet_refresh.md - repaints either the whole spreadsheet or a certain element in it
 - api/link/ui.spreadsheet_removeview.md - removes view from layout-like component
-- api/ui.spreadsheet_reset.md -
+- api/ui.spreadsheet_reset.md - resets the size of SpreadSheet to the specified set of columns and rows
 - api/link/ui.spreadsheet_resize.md - adjusts the view to a new size
 - api/link/ui.spreadsheet_resizechildren.md - resizes all children of the calling component
-- api/ui.spreadsheet_savecell.md -
+- api/ui.spreadsheet_savecell.md - saves changes made in the cell
-- api/ui.spreadsheet_serialize.md -
+- api/ui.spreadsheet_serialize.md - serializes data to a JSON object
-- api/ui.spreadsheet_setcellvalue.md -
+- api/ui.spreadsheet_setcellvalue.md - sets a value for the cell
-- api/ui.spreadsheet_setstyle.md -
+- api/ui.spreadsheet_setstyle.md - sets a style for a cell
 - api/link/ui.spreadsheet_show.md - makes the component visible
 - api/link/ui.spreadsheet_showbatch.md - makes visible those elements which parameter 'batch' is set to the specified name
-- api/ui.spreadsheet_splitcell.md -
+- api/ui.spreadsheet_splitcell.md - splits the cell that was made by merging several cells
-- api/ui.spreadsheet_undo.md -
+- api/ui.spreadsheet_undo.md - reverts the made action
 - api/link/ui.spreadsheet_unbind.md - breaks "bind" link
 - api/link/ui.spreadsheet_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command }}